POSTED July 19, 2021

 Step 2: Organise to View the Boat

 Make an enquiry with the broker or seller and organise to view the boat in-person.
 By doing this you will get a feel for the boat, its true condition, and whether it’s the style or size you are after.
-In short – seeing the boat in-person will help narrow down exactly the vessel you are after.
+Therefore, we advise you see the boat in-person to narrow down the exact vessel you want.

 Step 3: Put Down a Deposit

-If you’re interested in the boat, we highly suggest putting down a deposit to secure the sale of the boat.
-Without a deposit and no agreement made, the boat can be sold before you’ve had the chance to organise the relevant inspections and/or gather the remainder of funds.
+First, putting down a deposit is highly suggested to secure the sale of the boat.
+Without a deposit and no agreement made, the boat can be sold.
+So, while you spend time organising the relevant inspections and gather the remainder of funds, put down a deposit.

 When drafting the receipt, be sure to include;